Asset Tracking and Inventory Management

 RFID Protocol

-RFID is a cost-effective method for tracking assets within a specific range.
+RFID is a cost-effective method for tracking assets within a specific area.

 There are two main types of RFID tags: Active and Passive.

-Active RFID tags offer real-time tracking, while passive tags have a longer lifespan and are more affordable.
+Active RFID tags provide real-time tracking, while Passive tags have longer lifespans and lower costs.

 Passive Tags

-- They derive the required power from readers through specific transmission techniques.
+- They obtain their required energy and power from Readers through a series of transmission methods.

-- Small tag size / Low production cost / Shorter range coverage (up to 15 meters)
+- Small size / low production cost / limited coverage range (up to 15 meters).

-- Passive tags have significantly less memory than active tags (typically a few kilobytes).
+- Passive tags have much less memory compared to active tags (only a few kilobytes).

 Active Tags

-- These tags are powered by an internal battery and include a processor, memory, and sensors for communication.
+- Their required energy is supplied by an internal battery, and for communication, they include a processor, memory, and sensors.

 UWB & RTLS

-- Ultra-Wideband (UWB) is a short-range wireless communication protocol that operates using high-frequency radio waves.
+- UWB technology (Ultra Wide Band) is a type of short-range wireless communication protocol that operates using radio waves at very high frequencies.

-- Real-Time Location Systems (RTLS) are based on the use of UWB technology.
+- Real-Time Location Systems (RTLS) operate based on the use of UWB.

 - Equipped with an accelerometer sensor to detect whether objects are stationary or in motion.

-- High-capacity battery with low power consumption due to controlled data transmission when idle.
+- High-capacity battery with low energy consumption due to controlled data transmission in idle mode.